rfmoz/keepconf/README.md

 keepconf
 ========

 Keepconf is a agentless tool for backup and track files from remote hosts, using rsync and git for the purpose.
-It was inspired in etckeeper.

 ### Basic Installation and usage